Power and Influence: Part 2

 - Recognize and respect the situation/circumstances of others.

 - Design a win-win for all parties involved.

 Examine your practice and I’m sure you’ll recognize that you use your power every day with colleagues, patients, families, managers and physicians.
 It takes the form of negotiating, delegating, and deciding.
 Some situations are contentious, but most are not.
 Some issues are large, but most are not.
 Some issues are high risk, but most are not.
 No matter the scope or form, when you manage them, you are using your power.
 And the results are significant to you, your patients and your colleagues.

 Examine your practice and you’ll see just how powerful you are.
 The question is, are you using your power as broadly as possible?
 Look around your unit and identify the issues you believe need support or change.
 What can you do to influence them?
 I expect you can do quite a lot.
 Go for it!

 About American Sentinel University

-American Sentinel University delivers the competitive advantages of accredited online degree programs in nursing, health informatics, health systems management, healthcare MBA, and doctor of nursing practice in executive leadership.
+American Sentinel University delivers the competitive advantages of accredited online degree programs in nursing, nursing informatics, healthcare MBA, and doctor of nursing practice in executive leadership.
 Its Bachelor’s and Master’s nursing degree programs are accredited by the Commission for Collegiate Nursing Education (CCNE).
 The university is accredited by the Distance Education and Training Council (DETC).
 The Accrediting Commission of DETC is listed by the U.S. Department of Education as a nationally recognized accrediting agency and is a recognized member of the Council for Higher Education Accreditation.